 Organizations are increasingly turning to the cloud to take advantage of scalable yet elastic computing and storage resources.
 The availability and economics of the cloud for flexible and scalable high-performance environments has radically changed the way information architects envision the future of enterprise information management and application deployment.

 Learn how a logical data fabric is a modern and highly effective approach to unify distributed data in a hybrid cloud environment and how it can be leveraged to overcome systemic challenges, simplify analysis and reporting, and more!
-Attend the keynote session David Loshin, TDWI analyst, at Denodo DataFest 2021!
+Watch on-demand this keynote session by David Loshin, TDWI analyst, at Denodo DataFest!

 At the same time, any migration or modernization effort incurs some degree of risk that must be managed effectively.
 This will be particularly true over the next few years as organizations seek to migrate their data and applications to what will remain (for the near term) a hybrid cloud/on-premises environment.